jannichorst/tesseract-container/README.md

-Sure, here is the updated README with the additional information about the Jupyter notebook:

 # Tesseract Container

 This repository contains a FastAPI application that uses [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) to extract text from images.
 The application exposes several endpoints to upload images, retrieve analysis results and check the health of the service.